TagSoup/tagsoup.github.com/source/_posts/2012-03-09-i-see-you-getusermedia.markdown

 I'm busting my ass to get this post in.
 I hate just throwing "anything" up, so I took some time to research something I've never messed with: getUserMedia.

-Let me preface this by giving you some browser requirements.
+Let me preface this by giving you some requirements.
 Your computer needs a camera on it.
 You also need [Chrome Canary][1], or [Opera Next][0].
-If you chose to use Opera Live, you don't have to enable any extra settings.
+If you chose to use Opera Next, you don't have to enable any extra settings.
 If you decided to get Chrome Canary, you will have to enable one option.
 To do so, go to [chrome://flags/][2] and look for "Enable MediaStream".
 Make sure this is enabled.
 Now time for the fun.

 {% include getUserMedia.html %}

 <!-- more -->

-If you have everything in place, you should see a live stream of your camera in the video player.
+If you have met all the requirements, you should see a live stream of your camera in the video player.
 Pretty fun right?
 And below the video stream, there's a "Take Picture" button.
 Click it!
-Pretty fun right?
+Makes sexy happen!
 Before we dive in and see how it was done, let me say there is a ton of good info on this out there on the webs.
 I was inspired by Rick Waldron, Mike Taylor and others when I started messing with this.
+I saw some shit Rick was posting on [Bocoup's site][6] and it blew me away.
+Also, [Mike Taylor's photo booth][3] is ridic.
+There's no way I could have gotten any of this done if I didn't take a peek at what they were doing.
 Now, let's check out some code.

 {% gist 2010552 %}

 Simple right?
 We just need an html5 video element, a button, and a canvas element.
 You can see in my comment, that you are able to drop in a default video incase the getUserMedia isn't available on the user's browser.
+In Mike Taylor's photobooth, if you don't have the getMediaUser method available, you can still "photobooth" a clip from a tasty Cary Grant video.

 On to the guts, the JS, the fun part.
 I do have to let you in on a secet...
 I was rushed to get this out before midnight so it might be a tad sloppy.
 Deal with it!